roudikk/AnimatedLazyColumn/README.md

-# Animated LazyColumn
+# Animated LazyColumn/LazyRow
- POC of how you can animate LazyColumn insertions/deletions/moving
+ POC of how you can animate LazyColumn/LazyRow insertions/deletions/moving

  Note, this is not production ready or a library, but just a POC on a potential workaround until official support for `LazyColumn` animations is available, follow issue tracker: https://issuetracker.google.com/issues/150812265